About the Cadet Program

 Cadet members are not police officers, and have no peace-officer authority.
 They wear a department-specified uniform and required equipment (all maintained by the Cadet).

-If you're interested in the Cadet program, please call the Clackamas County Sheriff's Office at 503-655-8218 and ask to speak with a Cadet advisor.
+Have questions about our Cadet program?
+Please call the Clackamas County Sheriff's Office at 503-655-8218 and ask to speak with a Cadet advisor.

 - Applicants must have U.S. citizenship (except for those born outside the United States to American citizens and waiting to naturalize at age 21).